GRESB/api-docs/source/includes/_protocol.md

 ## Endpoints

-The API is now versioned, in order to support backwards-incompatible changes.
+The API is versioned.
 With the introduction of portfolio-level endpoints, the current application uses both the **v0** and **v1**.
 This means the base URLs are:

 - Testing Sandbox: <https://api-sandbox.gresb.com/api/v0> for portfolio-level, and <https://api-sandbox.gresb.com/api/v1> for asset-level API endpoints.
 - Production: <https://api.gresb.com/api/v0> for portfolio-level, and <https://api.gresb.com/api/v1> for asset-level API endpoints.
+Please be aware that any UI functionalities (i.e. login) are hosted on <https://portal.gresb.com>.

 The following paths/endpoints are available: